 The Stars at Night are Big and Bright in Big Bend National Park

-Earlier this year, the National Park Foundation Board of Directors held a meeting in Big Bend National Park.
+In early 2012, the National Park Foundation Board of Directors held a meeting in Big Bend National Park.
 At over 801,000 acres, Big Bend is one of the largest parks, but it is also one of the least visited.
 Lanie Lamb provides a glimpse into this gorgeously unique place and perhaps inspire a few more to experience this exceptional national park!

 Admittedly, my first impression of the park was that it was remote, barren and all one color.
 There were different geological formations, but everything was brown – not surprising since, last year Texas experienced one of the worst droughts in its history.
 It wasn’t until I got off the paved road and onto the hiking trails that I realized the true beauty of Big Bend.
 The plant and animal life is so diverse, and plants bloomed along the desert trails, which led to hidden springs and magnificent views.
 One of my favorite hikes was along the Lost Mine Trail in the Chisos Mountains.
 We wound up through the juniper and pinyon pine trees, arriving after a mile at a saddle offering stunning views of Casa Grande Peak and Juniper Canyon.